turingschool/curriculum/source/topics/debugging/debugger.markdown

 rails console --debug
 ```

 Now the debugger is loaded, and any _breakpoint_ in your code will trigger it.
-Auto-reloading is supported as normal.

 ### Interrupting Execution